REQUEST FOR WHITE PAPER ORGANIC PRECISION FIRES - MEDIUM (OPF-M) SYSTEM

 Quick Summary

-The United States Marine Corps (USMC) is issuing a Request for White Paper (RFW) for the Organic Precision Fires - Medium (OPF-M) program.
-This market research effort seeks innovative solutions for an organic, loitering, beyond line-of-sight, precision strike capability against armored targets, transportable by vehicle and man-portable by dismounted Marines.
-The RFW is not a solicitation but aims to refine acquisition strategy and identify potential vendors for future prototype and production awards.
+The U.S. Marine Corps is conducting market research via a Request for White Paper (RFW) for the Organic Precision Fires - Medium (OPF-M) System.
+This RFW seeks innovative solutions for a man-portable, organic, loitering, beyond line-of-sight, precision strike capability against armored targets.
+The goal is to inform future acquisition strategy under 10 U.S.C. § 4022.
 White papers are due May 26, 2026.

 Purpose & Scope

-- Lethality: Maximize against Anti-Armor targets (RHAe), Automatic Target Tracking (ATT) day/night.
+- Lethality: Maximize anti-armor kills (RHAe), Automatic Target Tracking (ATT) day/night.

-- Portability: All-up-round system under 35 lbs, Ground Control Station (GCS) under 20 lbs, man-portable by two Marines.
+- Portability: All-up-round system <35 lbs, Ground Control Station (GCS) <20 lbs, man-portable by two Marines.
+Modular design with removable warhead/power pack.

-- Operational Control & Safety: Waypoint navigation, in-flight re-tasking, operator-commanded abort, Man-in-the-Loop.
+- Control & Safety: Waypoint navigation, in-flight re-tasking, operator-commanded abort, Man-in-the-Loop system.

 - Anticipated Acquisition: Prototype OTA Award in FY26 Q4 (for FY27 awards), with Production Awards potentially beginning in FY28.